ostermine/zabbix-minecraft-monitoring/README.md

 - Go to your Zabbix and import Template, then attach this to your host
 - You're done!

+## Troubleshooting

+- Error in zabbix `tail permission denied`, in this case the best solution - add user `zabbix` to needed group, ex. - `usermod -aG minecraft zabbix` (where `minecraft` - group of user, where exist minecraft server, `zabbix` - user of zabbix-agent)

 ## Finally
 - You can erase old logs periodically, just put this to crontab `0 7 * * * rm -f /path/to/server/plugins/Skript/logs/*.log`
 - You can use this with grafana like this: